paullj/toy-jit-lang/docs/language-tour/basics/types.md

 0xA         # Hexadecimal
 ```

-[^2]: Underscores can be placed anywhere between digits in a number literal to improve readability.
-They do not affect the actual value of the number.

 There are arithmetic operations available for `int` types that you would expect, such as addition, subtraction, multiplication, division, and modulus.